 We would like for the national tour to consider casting an autistic, or for Tyler Lea’s secondary or understudy Christopher to be cast using an autistic actor.
 We don’t mean to call anyone out in a negative way, we know that all involved are doing very difficult jobs and doing them very well.
 We simply want to put great pressure on them to consider casting artistic actors of which there are many.

-Ledesma doesn’t know I spent over 10 years as an editor and critic at Back Stage, the trade publication for American actors, and know at least the basics of theater casting; as a recovering director and playwright, I’ve also been in plenty of audition rooms.
-So again, while I’m not privy to the process for Curious Incident, I know employment is employment; employers must not only heed the law but exhibit, ethically, certain sensitivities.
-It seems to me that it is impossible, if not unwise, for Tolan, Elliott and the producers not to consider casting an autistic actor for the role of Christopher.
-But if they wanted to limit their choices only to autistic actors, just how would they legally, ethically, morally go about it?
-Can they really ask every actor if they’re autistic and, if they are, where they are on the spectrum?
+Ledesma doesn’t know I spent over 10 years as an editor and critic at Back Stage, the trade publication for American actors, and that I know at least the basics of casting for the theater; as a recovering director and playwright as well, I’ve also been in plenty of audition rooms.
+So again, while I’m not privy to the casting process for Curious Incident, I know that employment is employment; employers not only must heed the law but must exhibit, ethically, certain sensitivities.
+It seems to me that it would be impossible, not to mention unwise, for casting director Tolan, director Elliott and the Curious Incident producers not to consider casting an autistic actor for the role of Christopher.
+But if they wanted to fully limit their choices only to autistic actors, how would they legally, ethically, morally go about it?
+Can they really ask every actor if they’re autistic — and, if they are, where they are on the spectrum?
 Is that practical?
-How many actors, it’s fair to wonder, have auditioned for the play and outed themselves as autistic?
-Mind you, I’m not suggesting that actors should or shouldn’t do so.
+How many actors have auditioned for the play and explicitly outed themselves as autistic?
+I’m not suggesting that actors should or shouldn’t do so.
 Maybe many actors do self-identify in the audition room all the time.
 I’m suggesting that discrimination is a multi-headed hydra — and discrimination is discrimination.
 I believe in equality.

-If no one from the show has ever had a conversation with an autistic person ever, that’s incomprehensibly wrong.
+If no one connected to Curious Incident has ever had a conversation with an autistic person ever, that’s incomprehensibly wrong.
 But it seems to me that the production has gone to great lengths to reach out to, respect and interact with the autism community.
 Maybe not to everyone’s liking, OK.
 But that is not nothing.

 Nor am I saying that an autistic actor can’t play Christopher.
-It may very well be that an autistic actor will play Christopher.
+It may very well be that an autistic actor can and will play Christopher.
 It may also be true that such an autistic actor hasn’t walked into the audition room yet.
-So all of this returns me to the start: Is the casting process fair?
+So all of this returns me to the beginning of the conversation: Is the casting process of Curious Incident fair?
 If it’s not, it’s not enough to say it’s unfair.
 You need proof.

 So I called Adrian Bryan-Brown, the publicist for Curious Incident and a recipient of one of the 2015 Tony Honors for Excellence in the Theatre.
 He was aware of the upset in the autism community but would not comment on the now-defunct petition or whether, as Ledesma told me, each signature generated an email to the show, many of which contained scathing messages.
 He wouldn’t comment on whether there is an email campaign underway right now to pressure the director of the national tour of the play to cast an autistic actor, or, as Ledesma further claimed, whether the producers shut off Facebook comments about the play because so many of those comments were infuriated screeds.

 Nor would Bryan-Brown disclose how many actors were in the process that yielded Lea or how many of those actors were autistic or self-identified as such.
-(Can we assume all autistic actors will self-identify?)
-But he did provide this statement:
+But he did provide me with this statement:

 There has always been a policy of inclusion in the opportunity to audition for Curious Incident.
 Actors who identify themselves as being on the autistic spectrum have auditioned for the role of Christopher in the play.
 The production would like to reinforce that professional actors who identify as being on the autism spectrum are encouraged to submit their headshot, resume and any relevant information about their actor training or experience for consideration to audition.
 Submissions can be sent to CuriousIncidentCasting@gmail.

-I ended the call feeling that Tolan, Elliott and the producers are probably not only open to casting an autistic actor as Christopher but serious about it.
-So my response to Ledesma and the “thousands” of protestors is this: Unless you plan to accuse the Curious Incident team of bigotry, phobia, hatred or ignorance, we really ought to assume that the decision-makers are being fair in their assessment of the talent pool.
-I don’t know that they are, I don’t know that they’re not.
-I do know that crying “unfair” is not in itself a change strategy.
+I ended my call with Bryan-Brown feeling that Tolan, Elliott and the producers are probably not only open to casting an autistic actor as Christopher but are indeed serious about it.
+So my response to Ledesma and the “thousands” of protestors is this: unless you plan to accuse the Curious Incident team of bigotry, phobia, hatred or ignorance, we really ought to assume that the decision-makers are being fair in their assessment of the talent pool.
+I don’t know that they are; you don’t know that they’re not.
+I do know that crying “unfair” is not in itself a strategy for change.

-Let me add that I also began to think of all this from the actor’s viewpoint, too.
-Daryl Hannah, Courtney Love, Tim Burton and Dan Aykroyd are all autistic, or at least they’re public enough about it that it’s no secret.
-For a rising actor in the business, however, it’s unclear to me that they’d want to self-identify before auditioning — or even afterward.
-And not due to shame: I abhor shame.
-Rather, I’d like to think that any actor wishes to be cast because they’re the best person for the role, not because they fulfill some quota.
-When Cameron Mackintosh canceled the Broadway run of Miss Saigon — that was his tart, if short-lived, response to Actors’ Equity — he explained that he wouldn’t allow his shows to be cast by quota.
-He got his way when the union backed down, and while his “quota” remark was, to be sure, disingenuous as all get-out, I really don’t want a theatre in which we cast by tally, not by talent.
-What an insult if we did that.
-And if any actors self-identifying as autistic wish to describe their experience auditioning for Curious Incident, the CFR will publish what they have to say with no questions asked — so long as they allow their names to be used.
+I began to think of all this increasingly from the actor’s viewpoint, too.
+Daryl Hannah, Courtney Love, Tim Burton and Dan Aykroyd are all autistic — or at least they’re public about it.
+For a rising actor in the business, however, it’s unclear to me that they’d want to self-identify before auditioning or even afterward.
+And this isn’t due to shame: I abhor shame.
+Rather, I’d like to think that any actor wishes to be cast because they’re the best person for the role and not because they fulfill some quota.
+When producer Cameron Mackintosh canceled the Broadway run of Miss Saigon — that was his tart, short-lived response to the Actors’ Equity fracas involving Jonathan Pryce — he explained that he wouldn’t allow his shows to be cast by quota.
+He got his way when the union backed down, and while his “quota” remark was, to be sure, disingenuous, I really don’t want theater in which we cast by tally, not by talent.
+What an insult it would be if we did that.
+And if any actors who self-identify as autistic wish to describe their experience auditioning for Curious Incident, the CFR will publish what they have to say with no questions asked — so long as they allow their names to be used.